TheParasiteProject-Misc/.github/profile/README.md

 that Some minimal changes applied ```personal``` AOSP based OS,<br/>
 which mainly based on [PixelExperience](https://github.com/PixelExperience),</br>
 that add Google Play System Update, Carrier Settings, and features that of personal taste :P<br/>
+which also focused on bringing more Pixel features into AOSP<br/>
 by ```Parasitizing``` other AOSP projects.

 Hope this project helps your projects :)